-17.1 Short Term Creditors
+17a Short Term Creditors

-2012/13 2011/12
+2013/14 2012/13

 £ £

-Amounts falling due in less than one

-year

-Government Departments 0 0
+Government Departments 0

-Councils 2,046,255 1,529,454
+Councils 1,449,142 2,046,255

 Receipts in advance 0 0

-Trade Creditors 2,535,915 2,357,439
+Trade Creditors 3,011,687 2,535,915

-VAT 7,195 0
+VAT 0 7,195

-Other 47,247 222,109
+Other 13,790 47,247

 Borrowing re-payable within one year 0 0

-Total creditors 4,636,612 4,109,002
+Total creditors 4,474,619 4,636,612

-17.2 Payment of Invoices
+17b Payment of Invoices

 In terms of payment of invoices to suppliers, arc21 has a target of complying with the contractual obligations entered into with each individual supplier which results in an obligation to pay invoices within 30 days.
-During the year the Joint Committee paid 84% of supplier's invoices within this timescale.
+During the year the Joint Committee paid 74% of supplier's invoices within this timescale.

-During the year, arc21 paid in the region of 920 invoices with a total value of over £30m (excluding VAT).
+During the year, arc21 paid 1041 invoices with a total value of over £24.5m (excluding VAT).

 The Minister at the Department of Finance and Personnel has reduced the target for the payment of invoices for central government departments to 10 days.
-This target is not mandatory on local government but arc21 endeavours to process invoices as quickly as possible within its contractual obligations and will keep its performance under review.
+This target is not mandatory on local government but arc21 endeavours to process invoices as quickly as possible within its contractual obligations and whilst at the same time maintaining the correct stringent level of verification and checking that is required.